CentralLabFacilities/bonsai/docs/source/general/skills.rst

 .. quote::

    "A skill describes a combinable and reusable stateful building block of a robot behavior that covers one desired outcome (minimal) by only facilitating the frameworks sensors and actuators."

-Skill execute code using :ref:`sensors <section_sensor>` and :ref:`actuators <section_actuator>` and finish with one defined :ref:`ExitStatus <section_exit_token>`.
+Skills execute code using :ref:`sensors <section_sensor>` and :ref:`actuators <section_actuator>` and finish with one defined :ref:`ExitStatus <section_exit_token>`.
-They can use aditional input/output with :ref:`slots <section_memory>`.
+They can use additional input/output with :ref:`slots <section_memory>`.
 Furthermore, :ref:`parameters <section_parameter>` can be directly provided via the SCXML state machine.

 .. note::

     - Sensors, Actuators, Slots, and parameters all can be requested through the :ref:`SkillConfigurator <section_skill_configurator>`.
-    - Sensors and Actuators are defined in the :ref:`bonsai config <section_config>`.
+    - Sensors and Actuators are defined in the :ref:`Bonsai config <section_config>`.
     - Slot definitions and Parameters are configured inside the :ref:`behavior modelling <section_scxml>`.

 Functions